Skip to content

 }

 The document is a plain JSON object.
 The keys array contains one or more JWK entries.
 An authority MAY publish multiple keys to support key rotation.
+Keys with active: false are retained in the document for audit traceability but MUST NOT be used for signature verification.
+See Key Revocation.

 HTTP Response Requirements